cakephp/docs/en/views/helpers/form.rst

         'formGroup' => '{{input}}{{label}}',
     ]);

-Will make radio buttons and checkboxes render outside their labels.
+This will make radio buttons and checkboxes render outside of their labels.

 Generating Entire Forms
 =======================